russro/russro.github.io/_portfolio/2023-05_mitogan.md

 ## Context:

-> "Mitochondria are not just bean-shaped!"
+> "Mitochondria are not just beans!"
 >
 > — Gav Sturm